 Have you even looked at the world upside down, seen the ceiling as the floor and the floor as the ceiling?
 Have you ever noticed how different the world looks when it's upside down?
 When the books float in the shelves against the new "ceiling"? have you ever seen things in a new way because things are opposite of our "normal", even though you're so familiar with the room the way us usually is?

-<Pick up Eleanor of Aquitaine in the envelope.>
+<Eleanor of Aquitaine Upside Down.>

 It happens in art too.
 Take this image, for example.
-What's in this envelope?
-Do you know?
+What do you think this is?
+Can you easily read the names on the paper?
+What do you think this is?